Herbs to Use Right Away if You Feel a Cold or Flu Coming On (And How to Make Elderberry Oxymel & Other Remedies)

 I remember gathering elderberries with my family every Labor Day weekend as the school year began.
 We made jam and jelly with it!
 We still love gathering the berries and making jams, but there is so much more to elder than jam!

 There's actually a fairly well-known OTC drug (which I don't recommend using--but we'll discuss that in a later article) called Sambucus, and yes, it is a highly adulterated, sugar and chemical-laden elderberry syrup that folks are starting to learn about.
-However, I'll be sharing a REAL Elderberry Syrup recipe that's easy for you to make yourself and is much healthier!
+However, I'll be sharing my recipe for REAL Elderberry Syrup recipe that's easy for you to make yourself and is much healthier!
+It's an incredible effective immune booster.

 But first, why does Elderberry (and Elder Flower to a lesser extent) work to support your immune health?
 How does it help your body fight off a cold or flu?